Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

-# CPRD-Katie-DePICtion-Scripts
+# Initial data quality exploration

 ### Introduction

-This repository contains the R scripts used to implement the Exeter Diabetes MODY calculator and T1D/T2D calculator in a CPRD Aurum dataset as part of the DePICtion project.
-Our [CPRD-Cohort-scripts respository](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts) has similar scripts for defining different cohorts in this same dataset.

-The below diagram outlines the data processing steps involved in creating a cohort of adults with diabetes registered in primary care on 01/02/2020 which was used for this work:
+The scripts in this directory used a cohort of adults with diabetes registered in primary care on 01/02/2020 to explore data quality issues, particularly around diabetes type coding and diagnosis dates, and determine rules to identify those with poor quality data.
+The below diagram shows the contruction of this cohort:

 ```mermaid
 graph TD;